bonitasoft/bonita-doc/md/7.3/getting-started-tutorial.md

 Use Bonita BPM Studio to define your process, including using the UI Designer to create pages and forms.
 Then use Bonita BPM Portal to build the application.

-This is the recommended sequence for creating an application:
+This is the recommended sequence for creating an application, but generally application pages, data model and processes are defined in parallel and evolve as you go deeper in the application details:

 * [Design the application pages](#create-app-page)
   * [Create travel tool home page](#create-user-page)